 otic dysplasia ref

-localised gigantism / macrosomia
+localized gigantism / macrosomia

-Caffey disease or infantile cortical hyperostosis a largely self-limiting disorder which affects infants.
+Caffey disease or infantile cortical hyperostosis is a largely self-limiting disorder which affects infants.
 It causes bone changes, soft-tissue swelling, and irritability.

-Camptodactyly arthropathy coxa vara pericarditis (CACP) syndrome is a rare condition principally characterised by
+Camptodactyly arthropathy coxa vara pericarditis (CACP) syndrome is a rare condition principally characterized by

 congenital or early-onset camptodactyly and childhood-onset non-inflammatory arthropathy